anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 IETF draft ae-12 -> ae-13:

 * due to IANA requirement, shorten service name `"brski-registrar-cmp"` to `"brski-reg-cmp"`
+* due to IANA requirement, changed contact for service name registration from IESG to IETF
 * update referene: I-D.eckert-anima-brski-discovery to draft-ietf-anima-brski-discovery